Accessible Documents Training Course

 The CSU has contracted with WebAIM, and the course will be presented from their Canvas server at Utah State University.
 WebAIM expert facilitators will be available to enrollees during virtual office hours for help with help remediating documents.

 Accessible Documents Webinars

 These trainings offer a high-level introduction to accessibility guidelines, principles, and processes.
 Electronic document accessibility will be reviewed over the course of two 2-hour webinars.
 Attendees may elect to attend one or both sessions.
 Sessions can be attended in conjunction with the self-paced online course or separately.
 Webinars will repeat quarterly, with the first sessions in October.
-To attend, please use the October 2021 Document Accessibility Webinar registration form.
+To attend, please register for the April sessions.